BioinformaNicks/Bioinformatics-training-collection/README.md

 # Programming
 ## Python
-Python is one of the most versatile, powerful and easy-to-use programming languages.
+[Python](https://www.python.org/) is one of the most versatile, powerful and easy-to-use programming languages.
 It is very well suited for Bioinformatics because of it's versatile light-weight nature, and it's extendability in the form of different (Bioinformatics-related) packages.
 These packages extend the capabilities of the language, adding new functionality.

+To program using [Python](https://www.python.org/), you will first need to download an [Python](https://www.python.org/) distribution and then (preferably) download an Integrated Development Environment (IDE) to write code in.
+Alternatively, if using [conda](https://docs.conda.io/en/latest/) (see [Environment and package management systems](#Environment-and-package-management-systems)), you can install [Python](https://www.python.org/) through this.

 ### Python IDE
 When learning and applying Python, code should be developed within an Integrated Development Environment (IDE).
 This is dedicated software for editing code, and for running the code.